 Where: Seng Thor Coffeeshop, Lebuh Carnavon, Georgetown

-Penang’s got a hold on the pearl-holding clam shells so it’s no wonder oh chien is yet another fine example of Penang street food.
-These succulent morsels are fried (of course) in rice flour batter, egg and chives, and believe us, you’re not going to want to share it.
+Penang is known as pearl of the orient and it’s no wonder oh chien is yet another fine example of Penang street food.
+These succulent morsels are fried (of course) in rice flour batter, egg and chives.
+Once you taste it you are going to want to share it.
 Mr Lim, the owner of our favourite oh chien stall, says he’s got the perfect recipe handed down from his father.
 Too true, Mr Lim.